ramzibou0735/aerial-autonomy-stack/docs/RATIONALE.md

 ## The 2 Facets of the Sim2real Gap

 The *sim2real gap* is an euphemism for robotic projects that work well on a developer's laptop but not so much in the field.
-Aerial sim2real research often focusses on modelling and simulation of complex aerodynamics effects.
+Aerial sim2real research often focuses on modeling and simulation of complex aerodynamics effects.

-Nonetheless, in robotics, an equally important component of *sim2real gap* is software engineering.
+Nonetheless, in applied robotics, an equally important component of *sim2real gap* lies in software tooling and engineering.

-That is, the challenge of **full-stack integration** among:
+That is, the challenge (and good sport) of **full-stack integration** among:

-- the **many frameworks** that go into drone autonomy (a physics engine to simulate drone dynamics, a rendering engine to generate realistic imagery, a GPU-accelerated machine learning runtime for perception, one or more inter-process and inter-thread communication middleware, the interface to the microcontroller and autopilot software performing state-estimation and low-level control, the SDKs of the deployed embedded systems)
+- the **many frameworks** that go into drone autonomy (a physics engine to simulate drone dynamics, a rendering engine to generate realistic imagery, a GPU-accelerated machine learning runtime for perception, one or more inter-process and inter-thread communication middleware, the interface to the microcontroller and autopilot software performing state-estimation and low-level control, the SDKs of the deployed embedded systems, etc.)
 - emulated **inter-robot communication** (in aerial systems, this is heavily affected by the actual flight plans and available RF hardware)

 ## Design Manifesto

 - **Simplicity** (less is more, ["simple is better than complex"](https://peps.python.org/pep-0020/), and ["worse is better"](https://www.dreamsongs.com/RiseOfWorseIsBetter.html))
-- [おまかせ](https://dhh.dk/2012/rails-is-omakase.html) **end-to-end**ness (from camera frames with YOLO bounding boxes, to uORB and MAVLink messages for the autopilot)
+- [おまかせ](https://dhh.dk/2012/rails-is-omakase.html) **end-to-end**ness (from camera frames, to autopilot uORB/MAVLink commands)
 - **Deployment** focus
     - Clear, Dockerized split between simulation and aircraft software
     - ROS2 intra-companion board messaging